 The Court of Common Council strives to collaborate with the Administration in the conduct of City business.
 Council acts as the deliberative body elected by the voters of the City of Hartford.

-The Adopted Budget for FY2023 is \$988,318.
-This reflects an increase or 20.5% compared to the Adopted Budget for FY2022.
-The net increase is due to funds being added for legal services and consultants in the FY2023 Adopted Budget.
+The Recommended Budget for FY2023 is \$820,068.
+This reflects no net change or 0.0% compared to the Adopted Budget for FY2022.